dminor/proposal-upsert/README.md

 ```

 By using `emplace`, default values can be applied at different times, with the
 assurance that later defaults will not overwrite an existing value.
-This is a
-usecase for which `DefaultMap` is not as suitable, because it only allows a
-single default value.
+For example,

-For example, in a situation where there are user preferences, operating system
+in a situation where there are user preferences, operating system preferences,
-preferencs, and application defaults, we can use emplace to apply the user
+and application defaults, we can use emplace to apply the user preferences,
-preferences, and then the operating system preferences, and then the application
+and then the operating system preferences, and then the application defaults,
-defaults, without worrying about overwriting the user's preferences.
+without worrying about overwriting the user's preferences.

 ### Grouping data incrementally